jewelazo/digital_bank/README.md

 ```
             http://127.0.0.1:8000/apidocs/
 ```
-12) Also is available django admin panel, so make sure to create a superuser and then go /admin:
+12) Also is available django admin panel, so make sure to create a superuser and then go to /admin:

 ```
            python manage.py createsuperuser